Joshfairhead/CosmicEcologyVault/Dramatic Universe Series/Glossary (Bennett)/lost soul.md

-The state of self-hood in which the satisfaction of [[egoism]] is taken to be the sole aim of [[existence]].
+The state of self-hood in which the satisfaction of [[egoism]] is taken to be the sole aim of [[Dramatic Universe Series/Glossary (Bennett)/existence]].
 When a soul is formed on the basis of this aim solely, it is cut off from the evolutionary process and lost.